Here are the 10 most highly rated true crime series and documentaries on Netflix UK in 2022

-True Crime On Netflix: Here are the 10 best series on Netflix UK released in 2022 - including Dahmer
+Best Netflix True Crime: 10 of the most highly rated TV shows on Netflix UK 2022 - from Dahmer to John Wayne Gacy

-Netflix UK has seen countless chilling, yet addictive, new true crime shows released this year.
-According to Rotten Tomatoes reviews, these are the ones you should watch right now.
+A number chilling, yet addictive, new true crime shows have been newly released on Netflix UK this year.
+According to Rotten Tomatoes reviews, here are the ones you should binge on right now.

 Netflix did not have the best start to 2022, with strong reports that the streaming platform had lost subscribers for the first time in over a decade.